 The last entry in our list of best tents for windy conditions is for anyone new to camping and the outdoors in general.
 If you’re looking for a storm-resistant tent with a mid-range budget, the Taurus may fit your needs.

-Against a storm, the two-person tent has hardwearing poles for high winds and a bathtub style floor that extends up to 4 inches to keep the water out.
+Against a storm, the 4-person tent has hardwearing poles for high winds and a bathtub style floor that extends up to 4 inches to keep the water out.

 It has a regular dome shape and a basic frame.
 With only one pole intersection, pitching is incredibly easy.
 The tent fabric can also endure rough conditions and minor mishandlings so that beginner-level care won’t be too much of an issue.